dftbplus/recipes/docs/defect/carbon2d-elec.rst

   plotxy --xlabel "Energy [eV]"" -ylabel "DOS" dos.dat pdos.C.1.dat pdos.C.2.dat &

 You can use also any other program (gnuplot, xmgrace) which can visualize XY-data.
-You should see something similar to Figure :ref:`fig_defect_carbon2d-elec_graphene-dos`.
+You should see something similar to :numref:`fig_defect_carbon2d-elec_graphene-dos`.

 .. _fig_defect_carbon2d-elec_graphene-dos:
 .. figure:: ../_figures/defect/carbon2d-elec/graphene-dos.png